This simple recipe for Easy Peel Hard Boiled Eggs says goodbye to frustrating peeling and HELLO to perfectly cooked, perfectly peeled eggs!

 Fill a large pot with 2" to 3" of water, then set it on the stovetop over high heat.
 Bring to a boil.

 As soon as you finish adding the last egg to the pot, set a timer to cook for 14 minutes.
 This will give you egg yolks that are cooked through + whites that are firm.
-If you want eggs with very jammy yolks, cook for just 7-8 minutes.
+If you want eggs with very jammy centers, cook for just 7-8 minutes.
 This may take some experimenting to get your idea of a perfectly cooked egg, as there are many variables (age and size of eggs, pot size, amount of water in the pot, cooking temperature, etc.).
 See Notes below for more.

 While the eggs are cooking, set up an ice bath: just add cold water and ice to a bowl that's large enough to hold the eggs.